Advik01-byte/Python-Projects/README.md

 python<python version> -u <path to your project>
 ```
 Replace `<path to your project>` with the actual path.
-Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`!)
+Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`)

 ## If you want to run `pong.py` then:

 Write this in command prompt: `python<python version> -u <path to your project>`.
 Replace `<path to your project>` with the actual path.
-Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`!)
+Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`)

 ### Controls:
 - Up & Down Arrow Keys to move right paddle